ongr-io/ElasticsearchBundle/Resources/doc/warmers.md

 ## Putting warmers into index.

-The easiet way to load warmers are through Commands (Coming Soon).
+The easiet way to load warmers are through [Commands](commands.md).

 Also we can load them manually. f.e.